keidrun/boilerplate-webpack-bootstrap4/README.md

-# boilerplate-webpack-bootstrap4
+# boilerplate-webpack-es6-postcss

-Boilerplate of a simple website with bootstrap4 and webpack.
+Boilerplate of a simple website using es6 and postcss with webpack.